 out after about 2 weeks at the first follow-up exam.

-tissue removed during surgery.
+removed during surgery.
 Most soreness lasts a few days.
-Take pain medicine
+Take pain medicine as advised

-advised

 by your doctor.
-Aspirin and some other pain medicines may increase your
+Aspirin and some other pain medicines may increase your chance of

-lymph nodes were removed with your mastectomy, your doctor may have you see a physical
+If lymph nodes were removed with your mastectomy, your doctor may have you see a physical

 therapist and will want you to do certain exercises.
 These can help limber up your

 shoulder and arm and help prevent swelling.
 Soreness after surgery may cause you to

 keep your arm and shoulder very still.
 This can make your arm and shoulder stiff.
 But

 overdoing the exercises can also hurt you.
 Start the exercises slowly.
+Do them regularly,

 You can often go back to your normal activities in a few weeks, based on your doctor’s